minghai-jiang/biodiversity-app/public/markdown/tutorial.md

 The resulting data frame has a row for each polygon, describing the total area in square kilometers for each particular class.
-Additional metadata is appended on the right side and is specific to the map we are studying.

 Secondly, we can request all timestamps for a particular polygon.